ObamaCare Essential Health Benefits

 What Are Essential Health Benefits?

-Ten Essential Health Benefits must be offered at no dollar limits on every plan under the Affordable Care Act (ObamaCare).
+Ten Essential Health Benefits must be offered at no dollar limits on every health plan under the Affordable Care Act (ObamaCare).
 Essential Health Benefits consist of ten categories of items and services required for all individual and small group plans after 2014.
-Large Group Plans are not required to offer an essential benefits package, but most already do, as these benefits were defined in the coverage typically provided by large employers.